AlexSchunert/DataScience/MSFT_GP/Docs/Analyses.md

 * Unfortunately, the plot suggests very small to no temporal correlation of the returns.
 As far as my reading goes, this aligns with empirical findings from finance and is to be expected for a somewhat efficient market.
 * If there is no temporal correlation in the timeseries, using a gaussian process (or any other method) is pointless:
-  * The predictive covariance becomes diagonal with identical diagonal elements => representer weights are simply the scaled observations
+  * The predictive covariance becomes diagonal => Representer-weights are simply the scaled observations.
+In case of existing temporal correlation, each representer-weight is a linear combination of observations with weights depending on the kernel function and the noise level.
-  * Due to low correlation, the prediction does not even depend on the data and is simply given by the prior
+  * If there is no temporal correlation, the prediction does not even depend on the data and is simply given by the prior
   * "Prediction" for training data yields a result between prior and original observation depending on the assumed noise level.

 Let's look at the data in more detail: